Guided Visualization for Anxiety: Use Imagination to Feel Calm

 1. Guided Imagery

-Imagine a vivid, multi-sensory scene—forest walk, beach sunset, mountain meadow.
+Imagine a vivid, multi-sensory scene of meditation: a forest walk, a beach sunset, a mountain meadow.
 Engage sight, sound, smell, touch, and even taste.
-This “mental movie” can be found as 20–30 min audio tracks on Mindfulness.com (7-day free trial available).

 2. Compassion Meditation